brainupdaters/drlm_workshop/README.md

 ## Release History

+* 1.1
+	* CHANGE: Updated new boxes and adjusted preparation scripts.
 * 1.0.1
     * CHANGE: Changes to make this a standard DRLM workshop to everyone interested in testing/learning ReaR & DRLM.
 * 1.0.0